sfschen/velocileptors/README.md

 # velocileptors
-Velocity-based LPT and EPT expansions of redshift-space distortions and velocity statistics.
+Velocity-based perturbation theory (both Lagrangian (LPT) and Eulerian (EPT) formulations) expansions of redshift-space distortions and velocity statistics.

 This code computes the real- and redshift-space power spectra and